-In the northern Baltic, opportunistic sightings are collected annually in Finnish waters through "porpoise detection days", annuanced in the media.
-From 2000-16, there were 65 sightings of 115 animals, with an average group size of 1.8 (range 1-6) (see Figure 4 for a plot of sightings).
+In the northern Baltic, opportunistic sightings are collected by the Finnish Ministry of Environment and the sightings campaign is promoted annually in the media.
+From 2000-16, there were 65 sightings of

+115 animals, with an average group size of 1.8 (range 1-6) (see Figure 4 for a plot of sightings).
 In 2016, there were three accepted sightings involving five individuals.